The Power Of Motivationon Fri Jan 10 2020 by Ingo Hinterding

-With the added help, progress was much faster than anticipated and everbody became extremely motivated to get the job done.
+With the added help, progress was much faster than anticipated and everybody became extremely motivated to get the job done.
 They rushed through the pages, ticking off task by task from their todo list.
-By the end of a long day, the job was finished and everybody was super excited and proud.
-The collegues thanked the enforcement for their fantastic help.
+By the end of a long day, the job was completed and everybody was super excited and proud.
+The colleagues thanked the enforcement for their fantastic help.
 Together, they achieved what they previously deemed impossible.

 And the moral of the story…

 So what’s so special about this story?
 After all, I titled this article “The Power Of Motivation” and not “The Power Of Teamwork”.

 You may have guessed it by now.
 Those two friends who came to help out never existed.
 My friend made them up when he realized how frustrated his team members were.
 He saw that something magical had to happen, like two more people with great skills suddenly supporting the team.

 He used the two fake user accounts to make it look like three people, but instead he just worked extra hard and did it all by himself.
 His team members didn’t notice (as they were doing home office and communicated only via chat) and the extra help pushed them to their limits as motivation went through the roof.

 After he told me this story I asked him what he would have done had his colleagues noticed his little con.
 He answered that he was prepared to do all the work on his own in that case.